 Fine Art photography is an expressive type of photography that is highly individualistic.
 Two different photographers could have completely contrasting views on what they consider to be fine art.
-Despite this room for interpretation, there is still a myriad of tips you can utilize to improve your fine art photography.
+Despite this room for interpretation, there is still a myriad of fine art photography tips & techniques you can utilize to improve your fine art photography.

 If you have a work project, a school assignment, or even simply want to improve your portfolio – fine art photography is a fantastic genre to utilize.
 This type of photography really allows you to use your creativity and imagination.
 Furthermore, you can experiment with some unusual and less-used photographic techniques.

 For those who want to improve their skills, we have created a list of 10 fine art photography tips, in addition to our handy photography cheat sheet.
 We look at things like the creative process, inspiration, color palettes, and processing styles:

 1. Stick with your own vision and creative process